darrenjw/scala-view/docs/Tutorial.md

 def sfxis = pims map (im => toSfxI(im.image))
 ```

+Note that we are essentially finished at this point, but so far everything we have done has been purely functional with no side effects.
+We haven't even computed our solution to the heat equation.
+All we have constructed are lazy infinite streams representing the solution of the heat equation.

-Finally, we can render it on screen with
+Finally, we can render our Stream of Images on screen with

 ```scala
 scalaview.SfxImageViewer(sfxis,1e7.toInt)